Finetundra/Tundras-Toasters/README.md

 ## Valheim Server:

-Server is online but unstable.
-Expect periodic outages
+Server is offline.

-Server Address: sectiontest.ddns.net
+Server Address:

 * *Please contact existing server member or admin for the password to access the server.
 Password is subject to change*